-Isaiah KacyvenskiMedia & Sports Advisor
+Isaiah KacyvenskiMedia & Sports Advisor (Boston, MA)

 Isaiah Kacyvenski’s diverse and accomplished background includes earning two degrees from Harvard, playing in the National Football League (NFL) for eight years in between, and achieving success as an experienced entrepreneur and private investor.
 Mr. Kacyvenski has made nearly two dozen private capital investments in small & medium-sized businesses in technology, sports, biotech, consumer, media, and sports medicine as a value-added and active investor.
 Based in Boston, Mr. Kacyvenski assists Star Mountain with sourcing, analyzing and adding value to its portfolio companies in the region as well as assisting with industry sector expertise.
 Mr. Kacyvenski is also an advisor with Star Mountain’s Charitable Foundation, founded by Brett Hickey.